 Email & Voicemail Response Time - Instructors will check and respond to messages sent to their gulfcoast.edu email within 48 hours during scheduled workdays, barring illness or emergencies.
-The instructor may not check email during holidays or weekends.
+The instructor may or may not check email during holidays or weekends.
 This policy also applies to messages sent via Canvas, as well as voicemails left on a provided phone number.

 Attendance - Regular class attendance and participation are significant factors that help to promote success in college.
 In face-to-face courses, students are required to be in class at the beginning of each class session, as attendance will be taken at this time.
 If a student arrives late, it is his/her responsibility to inform the instructor after class of his/her presence.
 Failure to do so may result in the student being marked as "Absent."
-Attendance in an online/hybrid CANVAS class is defined as submission of complete written assignments prior to their posted deadline.
+Attendance in an online/hybrid CANVAS class is defined as the submission of complete written assignments before their posted deadline.

 Withdrawals - Students may withdraw themselves from any course until the published withdrawal deadline for that term in the Gulf Coast State College catalog.
-Students wishing to withdraw from a course and receive a "W" must complete a withdrawal form and submit this to the Office of Enrollment Services prior to the scheduled withdrawal date as published on the college calendar.
-Social Sciences instructors do not withdraw students from their individual courses under any circumstances.
+Students wishing to withdraw from a course and receive a "W" must complete a withdrawal form and submit this to the Office of Enrollment Services before the scheduled withdrawal date as published on the college calendar.
 If you feel you have a unique situation that warrants removal from all of your courses for a term after the withdrawal deadline has passed, you may contact the Vice President of Student Affairs to discuss your situation.

-Consequences of Withdrawals - Two withdrawals are permitted per credit course; after that, a grade will be assigned.
+Consequences of Withdrawals - Two withdrawals are permitted per credit course.
+After that, a grade will be assigned.
 Please be concerned about withdrawals.
 When admitting students into certain programs, universities may calculate withdrawals as grades.
 It is your responsibility to verify the effects of enrollment and/or withdrawal upon your financial assistance (financial aid, scholarships, grants, etc.).